enr/qac-cli/README.md

 # qac-cli

-Command ine tool to test end to end other command line tools.
+Command line tool to test end to end other command line tools.

 A test plan is written in YAML format.